What Are Storage Unit Prices?

-If you’re running out of storage space in your home or need a location to store your belongings while transitioning from one place to another, a storage unit might be the answer you need.
+If a homeowner or renter is running out of storage space in their home or needs a location to store their belongings while transitioning from one place to another, a storage unit might be the answer they need.
 But how much do storage units cost?
-According to HomeAdvisor and Angi, storage unit prices can range from $20 to $450 per month, with the national average at $240 per month.
-The cost for a 10-foot by 10-foot storage unit can run between $80 and $160 per month, while a storage rental for an RV or car can run from $45 to $450 per month, depending on the size.
-If you need a climate-controlled storage space, expect to pay at least an additional $50 per month.
-The exact price of a storage unit depends on your geographic location, the size of the unit, availability, taxes and fees, and the types of items you need to store.
-To find an accurate estimate of what you’ll pay, search online for “storage units near me.”
+According to HomeAdvisor and Angi, prices for storage units can range from $20 to $450 per month, with the national average at $240 per month.
+The cost for a 10-foot by 10-foot storage unit can run between $80 and $160 per month, while a storage rental for an RV or car can run from $45 to $450 per month depending on the size.
+If a customer needs a climate-controlled storage space, they can expect to pay an additional $20 to $50 per month.
+The exact price of a storage unit depends on the geographic location, the size of the unit, the unit availability, taxes and fees, and the types of items the customer needs to store.
+To find an accurate estimate of what they’ll pay, customers will want to search online for “storage units near me.”

-Many factors impact prices for storage units.
+How much is a storage unit?
+The exact answer will depend on several factors that affect the costs of storage units.
 Prices can differ from the national average due to location, the size and accessibility of the unit, the purpose of the unit, seasonality, availability, rental contract length, taxes, fees, and insurance rates.

 Unit Size and Accessibility

-Storage unit prices vary by the size of the space.
+Storage unit costs vary by the size of the space.
 Typically, larger storage units cost more to rent than small storage units, although larger units usually cost less per square foot.
-For example, a 5×5-foot unit will typically run about $40 to $50 per month, whereas a space that is 10×15 feet may cost between $100 and $200.
+So how much does a small storage unit cost compared to other unit sizes?
+A small unit will cost an average of $75 per month, a medium unit will cost around $150, and a large unit can cost $300.
+Customers will want to determine what size storage unit they need to make sure they’re not paying for more than is necessary.
 Availability and demand for a specific size unit can also impact the overall price.
 Accessibility is another factor that affects storage unit prices.
 An older storage facility that has drive-up access usually costs less than a newer multilevel indoor facility.
 A location that has security cameras, 24-hour access, and employees that canvass the location may charge more than facilities that do not have those options.

 Geographic Location

 Storage units in a densely populated urban area will typically cost more than storage units in a more rural location.
-If a 5×5 unit falls between $40 and $50 a month, expect to pay closer to $50 if you’re renting in a major city.
 The higher price results from more demand and less available space in cities and suburban areas.
-To get a good idea of how much a storage unit costs in your area, search online for “storage unit near me” to compare prices.
+To get a good idea of how much a storage unit costs in their area, homeowners can search online for “storage unit near me” to compare prices.

 Unit Purpose